 No air quality monitoring stations are located within proximity to the scheme.
-The closest AQS monitoring station to the scheme is located in Strath Vaich.
-The pollution level on 26/05/2021 was classified as Low (Index 3).
-It is considered that pollution levels in the general vicinity of the scheme will be low with baseline air quality in the area primarily influenced by traffic along the A835 trunk road.
+The nearest AQS monitoring station is located approximately 49km southwest of the scheme in Fort William.
+The pollution level on 09/06/2021 was classified as Low (Index 2).
+It is considered that pollution levels in the general vicinity of the scheme will be lower than those at the AQS monitoring station in Fort William due to the remote nature of the scheme location.
+Baseline air quality in the area of the scheme is likely to be primarily influenced by traffic along the A887 trunk road.